A Step by Step Guide to the PCB Fabrication Process

 Once the legends have been printed, the boards must be separated by routing the individual circuits out of the panel.
 So the PCBs are returned to the drill shop and put on the same drilling machines as used earlier in the process.
 This prepares them for assembly later in the manufacturing process.

-In order to verify that a multi-layer board will work every circuit board is electrically tested.
-Our machines measure the continuity of every net on the circuit (data prepared by our CADCAM department) and they check for isolation by measuring the capacitance of each net, any net that has a similar capacitance it will double check to make sure they’re isolated.
+In order to verify that a multi-layer board will work, every circuit board is electrically tested.
+Our machines measure the continuity of every net on the circuit (data prepared by our CADCAM department) and they check for isolation by measuring the capacitance of each net.
+It will double-check any net that has a similar capacitance to make sure they’re isolated.

 Step 16: Final Inspection

-During the course of the PCB production process, the circuit boards are returned to inspection for a careful check that they are of a high quality.
+During the course of the PCB production process, the circuit boards are returned to inspection for a careful check that they are of high quality.
 The final inspection is where we take one last look at the circuit boards before we despatch them.